 Cap San Diego

 • Location for film and photo shoots

-Insider tip: You can spend the night on the Cap San Diego – in real maritime passenger cabins with a view of the harbor.
-At night, you can hear the water lapping and the distant horns of the ships – you won't get any closer to the harbor feeling.
+Secret tip: You can spend the night on the Cap San Diego üovernight; in real, maritime passenger cabins with a view of the harbour.
+At night, you can hear the water lapping and the distant sound of the ships - you can't get much closer to the harbour feeling.

+Cap San Diego